-All holds that were placed prior to, and during the weeks immediately following, our March 17 closure that were for pickup at the Ailsa Craig, Coldstream, Delaware, Ilderton, Melbourne, Mt.
-Brydges, Newbury, Thorndale and Wardsville branches will have their pickup location changed to a nearby branch open for curbside pickup.
-The changed pickup locations will be as follows:
+Patrons of the Coldstream, Delaware, Melbourne, Newbury, and Wardsville branches have had their default pickup location changed to a nearby branch open for pickup.
+The changed pickup locations are as follows:

-- Melbourne, Newbury and Wardsville will be changed to Glencoe
+- Melbourne, Newbury and Wardsville have been changed to Glencoe

-If you would prefer a different pickup location, login to your online account and select your preferred curbside pickup location (currently Dorchester, Glencoe, Komoka, Lucan, Parkhill and Strathroy) from the drop down menu.
+If you would prefer a different pickup location, including having your items mailed, login to your online account and select your preferred curbside pickup location from the drop down menu.
 If you have a hold that is ‘Ready for Pick-Up’ or ‘In Transit’ and you are unable to change the location please email us at firstname.lastname@example.org or call 519-245-8237 for assistance.

-Items received via mail, or picked up curbside may also be due August 2, or may have a later due date.
 You can verify due dates by logging into your online account using your library card number and PIN.
 If you require assistance to access your account, or have other questions, please email firstname.lastname@example.org, chat live with Library Staff during business hours, or call 519-245-8237 and leave a message with your contact information.

-While we are closed, please take advantage of our digital services that are always available!
-Download ebooks, eaudiobooks from cloudLibrary, enjoy newspapers and magazines from around the world with PressReader, stream movies, music and more with Hoopla.
+All patrons are encouraged to take advantage of our digital services that are always available!
+Download eBooks & digital audiobooks from cloudLibrary and Axis 360, enjoy newspapers and magazines from around the world with PressReader, stream movies, music and more with Hoopla, stream high quality cinema and children's content with Kanopy, and improve your skills with courses from Udemy.
 All of these digital collections and more online resources are available from the comfort of home with your library card and PIN.